Nifedipine for high blood pressure

 Nifedipine may be given once, twice or three times each day.
 Your doctor will tell you how often to give it.

-- Once a day: this is usually in the morning.
+- Once a day: this can be in the morning OR the evening.

 Give the medicine at about the same time(s) each day so that this becomes part of your child’s daily routine, which will help you to remember.